 Heading out early in the morning and late in the afternoon for a real Kruger experience, the 3 day classic safari is as comfortable as it is exciting.
-Your guide will be taking you to some of the best areas in the park, those well known for animal sightings.
+Your guide will be taking you to some of the best areas in the park, spending the day on the dusty Kruger roads looking for the Big 5 and all the other interesting park inhabitants.
 We offer guests transfers from Johannesburg and for the next 3 days you can sit back while we drive you through the Southern regions of the park.
 Breakfast and dinner are included.

-With 4 days and 3 nights included as a part of this tour package, you will have plenty of time to relax and enjoy your time in the Kruger.
-The days start early with an exciting Kruger Park tour while the afternoons are for relaxing until guests are again taken into the wild.
+With 4 days and 3 nights included as a part of this tour package, you will have plenty of time to relax and enjoy your Kruger trip.
+The day starts early with an exciting Kruger Park tour, while the afternoons are for relaxing until late afternoon, when guests go on another game drive.
 This tour package also includes a night drive, something that everyone should experience at least once in their lives.

 The more time you spend in the park, the more opportunity you will have to see the Big 5.
-The 5 day classic Kruger National Park safari is a must for everyone who wants to take their time while getting the most out of the experience.
+The 5 day classic Kruger National Park safari is a must for anyone who wants to take their time and have a truly memorable holiday.
 You will be accommodated in 4 star lodgings and breakfast and dinners are included.
 Much of this tour package is similar to the 3 and 4 day classic safaris, although you will have extra time in the park.

 The 3, 4 and 5 day Kruger National Park Backpackers Safari